 From 2002 to 2005, Bin He was the President of the International Society of Bioelectromagnetism.
 From 2007 to 2008, he was the President of International Society for Functional Source Imaging.
 From 2005 to 2007, he served as Vice President of IEEE Engineering in Medicine and Biology Society (EMBS).
 From 2009 to 2010, Bin He was the President of the EMBS.
 In 2009, he served as the Conference Chair of the 31st Annual International Conference of EMBS, which attracted a record number of participants from the international biomedical engineering community.
-In 2013, served as the chair of the EMBS 6th International Conference on Neural Engineering.
+In 2013, he served as the chair of the EMBS 6th International Conference on Neural Engineering.
 Bin He has been elected as the Chair of International Academy of Medical and Biological Engineering from 2018-2021.
-He was Editor-in-Chief of IEEE Transactions on Biomedical Engineering from 2013-2018.

-Bin He has been recognized by a number of prestigious awards, including the IEEE EMBS Academic Career Achievements Award in 2015, IEEE Biomedical Engineering Award in 2017, IEEE EMBS Willian J Morlock Award in 2019, among others.
+He was Editor-in-Chief of IEEE Transactions on Biomedical Engineering from 2013-2018, and during his tenure the journal's impact factor nearly doubled.
+From 2014-2019 Bin He served as a Member of the NIH BRAIN Multi-Council Working Group.
+Bin He has been recognized by a number of prestigious awards, including IEEE EMBS Distinguished Service Award in 2014, IEEE EMBS Academic Career Achievements Award in 2015, IEEE Biomedical Engineering Award in 2017, IEEE EMBS Willian J Morlock Award in 2019, among others.

 Carnegie Mellon University 5000 Forbes Ave.
-Scott Hall 4N120A Pittsburgh, PA
+Scott Hall Pittsburgh, PA